 The domination game on a graph G is played by two players referred to as Dominator and Staller.
 If Dominator (resp.
 Staller) is the one to start the game, we speak of the D-game (resp.
 S-game).
-The players alternately select vertices such that at each move at least one vertex is dominated that has not yet been dominated by the set of previously selected vertices.
+The players alternately select vertices such that at each move at least one vertex is dominated that has not yet been dominated by the set

+^b Institute of Mathematics, Physics and Mechanics, Ljubljana, Slovenia of previously selected vertices.
 As soon as this is not possible, the game is over; at that point the selected vertices form a dominating set of G. Dominator's goal is to reach the end of the game as soon as possible, while Staller has the opposite goal.
 Assuming that both players play optimally, the number of moves played in the D-game (resp.
 S-game) is a graph invariant denoted by $\gamma_g(G)$ and named game domination number (resp.
-Staller-start game domination number $\gamma'q(G)$) of G.
+Staller-start game domination number $\gamma'g(G)$) of G.